angelobono/bono-llm-coding-agents/README.md

 ## Installation

-You need am AI Provider to run this project, the default is Ollama.
+You need one or nore LLM Providers to run this project, Ollama is default.
 You can find more information about Ollama [here](https://ollama.com/) or in the [HTML-documentation](https://angelobono.github.io/bono-llm-coding-agents/).